 "The karaoke rooms are a huge part of us driving social conversation.
 Customers love to capture and share their Singa karaoke experience on social media, which helps to raise the profile of the venue.
 We will continue the pre-booking of our karaoke room whilst under restrictions and beyond, and we are looking forward to welcoming more customers into the pub to enjoy the facilities as soon as we are able."

-* The UK is awaiting an announcement of further easing of restrictions on or after the 21st June 2021.
+* The UK is awaiting further easing of lockdown restrictions which has recently been delayed until the 19th July 2021.